Call 24/7. Speak to an Attorney Immediately

 How Long Mediation Takes

 Most workers’ compensation mediations take between one and three hours.
-Some cases settle in under thirty minutes when the gap between offers is small.
-Others stretch across a full afternoon when there are major disagreements about the value of the case or the appropriate medical treatment.
+Some cases settle in under thirty minutes.
+Others stretch across a full afternoon.
 If a case cannot be resolved in a single session, the parties can request a follow-up mediation later.

 What a Workers’ Comp Settlement Looks Like